DNP Psychiatric Mental Health

 Clinical Practicum Opportunities

-As a DNP student, you will be required to complete practicums that focus on acquiring the advanced skills and knowledge to meet the competencies to practice as a psychiatric mental health nurse practitioner.
+DNP students will be required to complete practicums that focus on acquiring the advanced skills and knowledge to meet the competencies to practice as a psychiatric mental health nurse practitioner.

 The hallmark of a successful DNP student is the ability to demonstrate in-depth knowledge of their specialty and to effectively communicate this expertise to others.
-You will exhibit your ability to do so through a final capstone project, which is usually completed in one year, in conjunction with practicum immersion experiences.
+Students will exhibit the ability to do so through a final capstone project, which is usually completed in one year, in conjunction with practicum immersion experiences.

 Loyola has collaborative partnerships in health care settings throughout the Chicagoland area.
 Many of these sites are in medically underserved areas.
 Faculty members design the clinical practicums and guide students in the selection of appropriate clinical sites